jonesd/docker-presentation/slides.md

 + Compatible with most Linux implementations
  + I've found Ubuntu the best experience, we have also had success with CentOS after a few issues
 + Windows and MacOS hosts are supported by starting up a compatible Linux host within a Virtual Machine using Docker Machine
- + TODO native Windows support?
+ + Microsoft is working on Windows Server Containers support for Windows Server 2016
 + There are also a number of cloud based hosting providers now for Docker containers
- + AmazonAWS TODO, Microsoft TODO, Google TODO etc
+ + Amazon EC2 Container Service, Microsoft Azure, Google Container Engine, etc
  + Cloud providers currently provide the orchestration for multiple containers rather than use docker-compose

 ---